 Multi-user communication in traffic

 I am currently engaged in research on communication between multiple automated vehicles and multiple vulnerable road users.
-Most of experiments in current research features 1, maybe 2, human participants.
+Most of the experiments in current research feature 1, maybe 2, human participants.
 But, think about driving around a town in real life.
 Traffic situations are very complicated.
-And being able to perform experiments with 3, 4, …, 16 participants is essential for understanding the mechanics of communication of situation awareness/collaborative decision making/collaboration in both modern and future traffic.
+Being able to perform experiments with 3, 4, …, 16 participants is essential for understanding the mechanics of communication of situation awareness/collaborative decision making/collaboration in both modern and future traffic.
 To enable such research, I present an open-source simulator.
-It supports a virtually unlimited number of human participants and fine-tunes for high precision data logging.
-It is aimed for, but not limited to, academic research.
+It supports a virtually unlimited number of human participants and fine-tunes for high-precision data logging.
+It is aimed at, but not limited to, academic research.

 Demo of coupled simulator with 3 agents in the same traffic scene.